 Here is what I think is important.
 A microbiome is the ecological community of commensal, symbiotic, and pathogenic microorganisms that literally share our body space.
 There are way more protective bacteria in our bodies than harmful ones, or there are supposed to be.
 Our microbiome is damaged by three main culprits: chemical exposure, food, and infection.
 Some people have genes that can handle that assault.
 Others, like myself do not.
 I was not breastfed, then I had one ear infection after another as a child and was treated with untold amounts of antibiotics.
 Any positive microflora I might have had left were certainly wiped out.
 Add into that an assault from chemically produced food and an undiagnosed wheat allergy, and wham!
 Once I removed a lot of the chemical load by changing to a natural diet during pregnancies and added back tons of good microbes to my body through fermented foods, the balance tipped back to normal.
 It makes sense.

 Since then I have done hours of research on autoimmunity.
 I suggest another author to begin your journey, Donna Jackson Nakazawa.
 Her books on getting to the root and integrative process of healing are paramount to healing vulvodynia.
-I have written a book on women’s health based on these experiences that will be available in 2016: Women's Wellness.
+I have written a book on women’s health based on these experiences that is helping women everywhere: Rethinking Women's Health: A Guide to Wellness that will get you started right away on your path to feeling good!
 I would also be happy to talk with any of you privately.
-Please email me at email@example.com You can heal!
+Please email me at firstname.lastname@example.org You can heal!